iTwin/itwinjs-core/docs/learning/backend/Channel.md

 Not everything in an iModel is in a channel.
 Everything that is not below a Channel Subject is considered part of the *Shared Channel*.
 The Shared Channel may be modified by all applications.
 In the diagram above, everything in black is in the Shared Channel.

-## ChannelNames
+## ChannelKeys

-Every channel has a `channelName` that is used as the key for controlling write access to it.
+Every channel has a `channelKey` that is used for controlling write access to it.

->Note: `channelName` is distinct from the Code of the Channel Subject element.
+>Note: `channelKey` is distinct from the Code of the Channel Subject element.
 It is a key chosen by the application that creates a channel and is not visible to the user.
-More than one Channel Subject may use the same `chanelName`.
+More than one Channel Subject may use the same `channelKey`.

 ## ChannelControl

 Every `IModelDb` has a member [IModelDb.channels]($backend) of type [ChannelControl]($backend) that supplies methods for controlling which channels are editable during a session.

-The method [ChannelControl.getChannel]($backend) will return the `channelName` for an element given an `ElementId`.
+The method [ChannelControl.getChannelKey]($backend) will return the `channelKey` for an element given an `ElementId`.

 ### Allowed Channels

 The `ChannelControl` member of an IModelDb holds a set of allowed (i.e. editable) channels.
-Any attempt to add/delete/update an [Element]($backend), [ElementAspect]($backend), or [Model]($backend) whose `channelName` is not in the set of Allowed Channels will generate a `ChannelConstraintViolation` exception.
+Any attempt to add/delete/update an [Element]($backend), [ElementAspect]($backend), or [Model]($backend) whose `channelKey` is not in the set of Allowed Channels will generate a `ChannelConstraintViolation` exception.

-After opening an `IModelDb` but before editing it, applications should call [ChannelControl.addAllowedChannel]($backend) one or more times with the `channelName`(s) for which editing should be allowed.
+After opening an `IModelDb` but before editing it, applications should call [ChannelControl.addAllowedChannel]($backend) one or more times with the `channelKey`(s) for which editing should be allowed.
 To stop editing a channel, call [ChannelControl.removeAllowedChannel]($backend).

 For example: